-The office of the clerk is authorized to conduct searches of the most recent ten years of the master indices maintained by the Clerk of Court and to issue a certificate of such search.
-Pursuant to the fee schedule, the clerk will charge a fee, payable in advance, for each name for which a search is conducted.
+The Clerk's Office is authorized to conduct searches of the most recent ten years of the master indices maintained by the Clerk of Court and to issue a certificate of such search.
+Consistent with the court's fee schedule, the clerk will charge a fee, payable in advance, for each name for which a search is conducted.